Thinking About Installing a Hidden Bookcase Door? Consider These 7 Issues First

 Permits can be a gray area.

-Novelty or space-saving doors are probably fine in most areas, but the nature of a security door warrants informing the building department of its existence.
-But, since these doors are “secret,” many homeowners prefer to keep them that way (especially if they’re hiding valuables).
-How you handle your local building regulations is up to you, but these codes exist for safety reasons, so give it some thought before bypassing the local codes.
+Novelty or space-saving doors are probably fine in most areas, but the nature of a security door warrants informing your local building department of its existence.
+Since these doors are “secret,” many homeowners prefer to keep them that way (especially if they’re hiding valuables).
+How you handle your local building regulations is up to you, but these codes exist for safety reasons.
+Consider carefully the consequences of bypassing local codes.

 Wall framing plays a role in a hidden door’s viability.